Favorites Tool Window

 Context menu of the side bar button

-If this option is on, the class members (fields, methods, etc.) are shown.
+If this option is on, the class members (fields, methods, and so on.) are shown.

 If this option is on, RubyMine automatically navigates from a file (or a class member) selected in the Favorites tool window to the corresponding source file (or its fragment) in the editor.
 If the corresponding file is not currently open, it will open automatically.